NadinaJauch/FlexContextCnnStringLinker/README.md

 # FlexContextCnnStringLinker
 C# tool: creates a versatile DLL/NuGet for .NET Framework and .NET Core.
 Enables projects to pass a connection string for customized DbContext usage.
+The idea of this project is work as an Interface for centralize the data operations and expose the services for the diverse services projects that need it.

-#Introduction
+Made in .NET Standard 2.0, compatible with .NET Framework and .NET Core.
-DLL in .NET Standard 2.0 compatible with both .NET Framework and .NET Core, designed for logging operations in TechMed, primarily from benefits interfaces.
+It should be noted that the entities, services and operations used are nothing more than examples

 #Dependencies
 Autofac